About the Journal

 Focus and Scope

-Focus: Jurnal Teknologi dan Industri Pangan (JTIP) or Journal of Food Technology and Industry focuses on publishing original and important research manuscripts or invited review manuscripts dealing with food science, food technology, food nutrition, food safety, and its application in the food industry.
-After Vol 33 No. 1, the journal is no longer publishing short communications.
+Jurnal Teknologi dan Industri Pangan (JTIP) or Journal of Food Technology and Industry is peer reviewed and open access journal, focuses on publishing original research and invited review manuscripts dealing with food science (food chemistry, food microbiology, food biochemistry and nutrition, food safety and quality, and food processing and engineering), food technology and its industrial application emphasizing on Indonesian local and indigenous resources.

 Peer Review Process